 Ok.
 Here comes the fun part.
 Slice one in half and find the secret pocket of chocolate almond.
 I like to tell no one it’s there and let them discover it!

-A pillow cookie recipe stuffed with almond paste and chocolate in the center!
+These almond pillow cookies are stuffed with almond paste and chocolate in the center!
+A perfect Almond Christmas Cookie!